 Fig. 10.
-The performance of predicting the severity of GNOME bug reports.
+Performance of predicting the severity of GNOME bug reports. (a) Accuracy (b) F-measure.

-is higher than that for Mozilla bug reports and is higher than that for Eclipse bug reports.
-These experiments also show that for all datasets from the Eclipse, Mozilla and GNOME bug repositories, the FMR-FI method leads to a better performance than the three widely used classifier ensemble approaches (namely, voting, bagging and AdaBoost).
-In addition, the classification performance of the voting approach is generally better than that of the bagging and AdaBoost approaches for classifying the severity of the Eclipse, Mozilla and GNOME bug reports.
+We also could find that the performance of the FMR-FI approach in classifying the severity of GNOME bug reports is higher than that for Mozilla bug reports and is higher than that for Eclipse bug reports.
+These experiments also show that for all datasets from the Eclipse, Mozilla, and GNOME bug repositories, the FMR-FI method leads to a better performance than the three widely used classifier ensemble approaches (namely, voting, bagging, and AdaBoost).
+In addition, the classification performance of the voting approach is generally better than that of the bagging and AdaBoost approaches for classifying the severity of the Eclipse, Mozilla, and GNOME bug reports.